 The airline has told employees it may furlough workers if it doesn't get enough people signing up for buyouts and early retirements offered to most of its 90,000 employees.

-Laughter wrote in the memo to pilots that the company plans to send out notices to 2,558 of its roughly 14,000 pilots next week warning them of a possible furlough.
+Laughter wrote in the memo to pilots that the company planned to send out notices to 2,558 of its roughly 14,000 pilots the following week warning them of a possible furlough.
 Such WARN Act notices are intended to give at least 60 days’ notice of mass layoffs.

 The move comes as the airline and its pilots union, the Air Line Pilots Association (ALPA), have been in negotiations on a new labor contract since before the COVID-19 pandemic.